syncfusion/ej2-angular-docs/src/documenteditor/document-editor/text-wrapping-style.md

 # Text Wrapping Style in DocumentEditor

 Text wrapping refers to how images and shapes are fit with surrounding text in a document.
-Currently, DocumentEditor has only preservation support for image and textbox shape with below wrapping styles.
+Currently, Document Editor has only preservation support for image and textbox shape with below wrapping styles.

 ## In-Line with Text